mathLab/PINA/joss/paper.md

     \underset{\theta}{\mathrm{argmin}} (\mathcal{L}_{\mathcal{F}} + \mathcal{L}_{\mathcal{B}} + \mathcal{L}_{\text{data}}).
 \end{equation}

 The PINNs framework is completely general and applicable to different types of ordinary differential equations (ODEs), or partial differential equations (PDEs).
-Nevertheless, the loss function strictly depends on the problem chosen to be solved, since different operators or boundary conditions lead to different losses, increasing the difficulty to write a general and portable code for different problems. \textbf{PINA}, \emph{Physics-Informed Neural networks for Advance modeling}, is a Python library built using PyTorch that provides a user-friendly API to formalize a large variety of physical problems and solve it using PINNs easily
+Nevertheless, the loss function strictly depends on the problem chosen to be solved, since different operators or boundary conditions lead to different losses, increasing the difficulty to write a general and portable code for different problems. \textbf{PINA}, \emph{Physics-Informed Neural networks for Advance modeling}, is a Python library built using PyTorch that provides a user-friendly API to formalize a large variety of physical problems and solve it using PINNs easily.

 # Description
 PINA is an open-source Python library that provides an intuitive interface for the approximated resolution of Ordinary Differential Equations and Partial Differential Equations using  a deep learning paradigm, in particular via PINNs.